SteCodez/the-big-quiz-challenge/README.md

 ## General Info
 ---
+---

-The purpose of this site is to make a fun but challanging quiz application using HTML, CSS and JavaScript.
+* The purpose of this site is to make a fun but challanging quiz application using HTML, CSS and JavaScript.
+* I followed multiple tutorials in preperation for this project and created this project app 3 times before having my own shot at it.
+* Even though I followed a tutorial I physically typed every single letter of code myself and can say I have a good understanding of the what/why of the code.
+* I genuinely struggled throughout this project but after completing this project over and over again I can say with confidence I am happy with the progression of my JavaScript although a lot of extra work is to be done to be at a level where I could create this app on my own.
+* The bulk of the styling is based on a tutorial but I had to customize it with my own media queries and added my own flare on the style.
+* Overall I am extremely comfortable with CSS and HTML, I find them very straightforward and easy to use.

 ---
 ## User Stories